 - Fountain of Youth: Faust is permanently rejuvenated by a magic potion brewed by a witch.

-- God: As "The Lord", he has a speaking role in scene 1.
+- God: As "The Lord", he has a speaking role in the Prologue in Heaven.

-- Heaven: Setting of the very first scene.
+- Heaven: Setting of the Prologue in Heaven.

 - Homage: The Witches' Kitchen and Walpurgis Night scenes contain various allusions to Shakespeare's Macbeth and A Midsummer Night's Dream.